Test in production without watermarks.

 The procedure used to transform an image of text into a machine-readable text format is known as Optical Character Recognition (OCR).
 For example, if you scan a form, invoices or a receipt, your computer saves the scan as an image file.
 The data in the image file cannot be edited, searched for, or counted using a text editor.
 However, you can use OCR solutions to convert the image file into a text document with its contents stored as text data.

 In this modern era, most business workflows involve receiving information from print media.
-Different documents like paper forms, invoices, scanned legal documents, table extraction, handwritten texts and printed text or contracts are all part of business processes.
+Different documents like paper forms, invoices, scanned legal documents, table extraction, and printed text or contracts are all part of business processes.
 Moreover, digitizing such documentation content creates images with the text hidden within it.
-Text in images cannot be processed by word processing tool in the same way as text documents.
+Text in images cannot be processed by word processing tools in the same way as text documents.
 OCR technology solves the problem by converting text images into text data that can be analyzed by other business software.

 The OCR engine works by using the following steps: